JermoAEKDB/FridayProject4Sub/README.md

 The if __name__ == "__main__": block ensures that the main function is executed only if the script is run as the main program, not when it's imported as a module.
 This is a common Python idiom.

+For Proj-3ChatGPT, here is a list of notes regarding the code created by ChatGPT:

+Import the random module to use its functions for shuffling the order of questions in the quiz.

+Define a dictionary (quiz_questions) that contains trivia questions as keys and their correct answers as values.

+Convert the dictionary items into a list (questions_list) to enable randomization of the order of questions.

+Shuffle the list using the random.shuffle() function to present the questions in a random order for each quiz session.

+Initialize a variable (varCorrectAnswer) to keep track of the user's correct answers throughout the quiz.

+Begin a loop to iterate through the shuffled list of questions and answers, ensuring that each question is presented to the user.

+Display the current question to the user, iterating through the shuffled list.

+Prompt the user to input their answer for the displayed question.

+Check if the user's answer (converted to lowercase) matches the correct answer for the current question.

+If the user's answer is correct, print a success message and increment the user's score (varCorrectAnswer).

+If the user's answer is incorrect, print the correct answer for the current question.

+After completing all questions, display the user's final score in the quiz by dividing the correct answers (varCorrectAnswer) by the total number of questions (len(quiz_questions)).